wrex/rexs.tips/content/guitar/Fundamentals/harmony/triads/introduction/index.md

 The others are called "spread voicings" or "drop chord voicings" because one of the notes (voices) is lowered an octave.
 They can sound beautiful and are worth studying, but they can only be played if you skip a string (easiest with finger-style guitar).

 **We will ignore spread voicings for the remainder of these pages**.
 Spread voicings are a more advanced topic that you might want to explore on your own.

-## All three inversions

-On the top three strings of the guitar, the three close voicings of the C Major triad are played as follows:

-{{< figproc "C-Major-Inversions.png" "Resize" "800x" >}}{{< /figproc >}}

-Notice that when moving up the neck to the next inversion, each "voice" in the triad (lowest, middle, or highest pitch) moves up to the next higher note.

-When moving from the root inversion to the 1st inversion, the C (root) on the 3rd string moves to E (M3), E moves to G (p5), and G moves to C (root).
-CEG &rarr; EGC.

-The same thing occurs going from first to second inversion: EGC &rarr; GCE.
-And again when repeating the next higher root inversion (at frets 15-17 if you can reach): GCE &rarr; CEG.

-These three shapes allow you to play **any** major chord!
-If you move any of these three shapes two frets higher, it forms D Major (the notes D, F&sharp;, and A).

-**It's very important to remember where the root note is** in each of these shapes!

-You'll often find yourself thinking only about the root notes of each new chord in a song or progression.
-You'll then find the closest location for that note and form the rest of the shape around it.

-If you want to play G major, for example, you can choose between the G at the 12th fret 3rd string, 8th fret of the B string, or 3rd fret of the E string.
-It's then just a matter of forming the correct shape around that root note.
-It gets easier with practice!

-{{< alert color="success">}}
-Now spend a practice session or two attempting [TDG0004ma1]({{< ref "/guitar/tests/triads/maj-gbe.md" >}})
-{{< /alert >}}